udacity/nlp-fundamentals-lesson/exercise-3-text-generation/solution/README.md

-# Purpose of this Folder
+# Exercise 3 - Text Generation - Solution

-This folder should contain the solution to the exercise.
-This would be added to a concept walking through the solution with the student for this exercise.
+This folder contains the solution to the exercise.